...

 Kind regards

 1. Hi Pascal, you're absolutely right - and that was partly the founding idea behind Schwiizerfranke! 🙂 Thank you for the comment and the question about Clevercircles.
-There's no review yet, but it's in the pipeline.
-The way the marketing is done at Clevercircles, but also how the fees are structured, I suspect a slightly different target group here.
-You can start there from 10,000CHF, which is not so little for some beginners.
-Because many want to "test" platforms with a small amount of capital.
-The fees are then 0.75% p.a. unless you increase your deposit to 100,000CHF - then the Clevercircles fees drop to 0.6%.
-Furthermore there is a minimum fee of 100CHF per year.
-This means that if you start with 10,000CHF, you pay the 100CHF fee per year, which equals a fee of 1.0% ...
-So from a fee perspective, this is not the cheapest platform.
-The concept itself is of course different from True Wealth or Selma Finance.
+There isn't a review yet, but it's in the pipeline.
+Based on the marketing at Clevercircles and the way the fees are structured, I suspect that the target group is slightly different.
+You can only get started there from 10,000CHF, which is not so little for some beginners.
+This is because many people simply want to "test out" platforms with a small amount of capital.
+However, the fees are then 0.75% p.a. unless you increase your custody account to 100,000CHF - then the Clevercircles fees fall to 0.6%.
+There is also a minimum fee of 100CHF per year.
+This means that if you start with 10,000CHF, you pay the 100CHF fee per year, which corresponds to a fee of 1.0% ...
+From a fee perspective, this is not the most favourable platform.
+However, the concept itself is of course different from True Wealth or Selma Finance, for example.

 Many greetings